FMMT666/launchpad.py/README.md

   more (platform) compatible lib (that actually works), but only after the rest got built in...

+  - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
+  - "Pro": flash LEDs
+  - "Pro": pulse LEDs
+  - "All": [r,g,b] lists for colors, instead of single args (might affect compatibility)
+  - "Pro": implement native text scrolling
+  - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": build in the new (*censored yet*) MIDI lib
   - "Doc": split installation and usage (and condense that a little)
   - "Doc": add git clone instructions
-  - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": fix manual text scrolling
-  - "Pro": flash LEDs
-  - "Pro": pulse LEDs
-  - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
-  - "Pro": implement native text scrolling
   - "All": replace MIDI cmd numbers with sth human readable (144->Note On; 176->Control Change, etc...)
   - "All": custom bitmaps and graphics
   - "All": event system
   - "All": better custom font support
   - "All": [r,g,b] lists for colors, instead of single args (might affect compatibility)
-  - "All": upload it somewhere (lol)
+  - "All": upload to PyPI
   - ...